Rick Kehoe

-Ricky Thomas Kehoe (born July 15, 1951) is a Canadian former professional ice hockey player and coach, most notably for the Pittsburgh Penguins of the National Hockey League.
+Richard Thomas Kehoe (born July 15, 1951) is a Canadian former professional ice hockey player and coach.
+He was drafted by the Toronto Maple Leafs in the 1971 NHL entry draft but spent most of his professional career with the Pittsburgh Penguins.
+Upon his retirement in 1985, Kehoe ranked first among the Penguins' scoring leaders.

 Playing career

 Kehoe played junior hockey in the Ontario Hockey Association with the London Knights and the Hamilton Red Wings.
 He was drafted in the second round (22nd overall) by the Toronto Maple Leafs in the 1971 NHL Entry Draft.

 He played in 32 games with the Tulsa Oilers of the Central Hockey League in 1971 before being promoted to the Maple Leafs midway through the 1972 season.
 He led the Leafs in goal scoring during the 1973 season with 33 goals.